CrimsonWarpedcraft/plugin-template/README.md

 CHANGED - Updated `StorageManager` class to persist scoreboard data
 ```

-After the pull request is reviewed, approved, and passes all automated checks, it will be merged into main.
+After the pull request has been reviewed, approved, and passes all automated checks, it will be merged into main.

 ### Building locally
 Thanks to [Gradle](https://gradle.org/), building locally is easy no matter what platform you're on.
 Simply run the following command: